 - Corner Bet: a bet on a group of four numbers, placed at the corner where the 4 numbers touch.

 - Street Bet: a bet on three numbers in a row, placed on the line at the end of the row.

 These are bets relevant to the second area of the betting board and include:

 - Colour Bet: a bet on either all of the red numbers or all of the black numbers.
-This is signified by the placing of the chip on either the red box or the black box.
+Placing the chip on either the red box or the black box signifies this.